Chromodyne/regex_learn/README.md

 1. Just like before the `([ ])` enclosing the matching string sets up that we are looking for a pattern matching characters.
 2. The `\d` indicates that we are looking for any digit in this portion.
 3. `a-z` once again indicates we are looking for any character in the alphabet.
-4. `\.` sets up that we expect a period at the end of the string.
+4. `\.` sets up that we want to look for a period in the string.
 5. The hyphen serves the same purpose as in the prior pattern.

 The last portion of this regex is the `{2,6}`.
 This simply indicates we are looking for a portion of the string here string containing